-If the school register closes (for either morning or afternoon sessions) causing a pupil to be marked as absent when there is no authorised absence agreed for them (see Definitions on p1), we will take the following action:
+If the school register closes (for either morning or afternoon sessions) causing a pupil to be recorded as absent when there is no authorised absence agreed for them (see Definitions on p1), we will take the following action:

-- 1. Implement our first day calling procedure to find out where the child is. - 2.
+- 1. Implement our First Day Calling procedure to find out where the child is. - 2.
 Follow our Escalation of Intervention Procedure (see Flowchart 1 at the end of this document) where a pattern of non-attendance is emerging. - 3.
-Routinely send letters for information to all parents about their child's termly school attendance and specially send a letter home when we have identified absences leading to attendance below 90%. - 4.
-When termly attendance monitoring identifies persistent absentees (below 80%), we will send a letter home advising parents or carers that their child's attendance will be closely monitored during the following half term and if there is no improvement, they will be invited to an Attendance Panel Meeting with the Head teacher and the Attendance member of the management committee to discuss any support needed. - 5.
-Conduct the Attendance Panel Meeting and develop an appropriate action plan will be jointly agreed and may involve external partner agencies. - 6.
+Routinely send letters for information to all parents about their child's termly school attendance and specially send a letter home when we have identified absences leading to attendance below 85%. - 4.
+When termly attendance monitoring identifies persistent absentees (below 80%), we will send a letter home advising parents or carers that their child's attendance will be closely monitored during the following half term and if there is no improvement, they will be invited to a meeting with the Head teacher and/or senior attendance champion to discuss any support needed. - 5.
 Conduct a review after one half term, and if there has been no improvement in attendance, we will consult with our LA Access and Inclusion Officer to determine the next course of action.
 This may be an Early Help Assessment, a referral to another agency, or an agreement to formally refer the matter to our Access & Inclusion Officer for official involvement and the consideration of legal action.